ahenla/The-Movie-collector/README.md

-# The Movies Collector
+# The Movie Collector

-The Movies Collector is a web app created with ruby on rails and javascript to order favorite lists of movies based on categories
+The Movie Collector is a web app created with ruby on rails and javascript to order favorite lists of movies based on categories

 * ruby 3.1.2p20
 * Rails 7.0.7.2